Skip to content

 Batch control for cultured and value-added products

-Fluid milk is a continuous process.
-Cultured and value-added products are batch processes, and they suit the ISA-88 model (published internationally as IEC 61512).
-Yoghurt is made by heating and holding the milk base, cooling to inoculation temperature, adding culture, then incubating at a controlled temperature until the target acidity is reached.
+Fluid milk is continuous, but cultured and value-added products are batch processes that suit the ISA-88 model (published internationally as IEC 61512).
+Yoghurt is made by heating and holding the milk base, cooling to inoculation temperature, adding culture, then incubating until the target acidity is reached.
 Cultured cream, flavoured milks and dairy desserts follow comparable recipe-driven sequences.

-For cultured products, the incubation phase is where control discipline earns its keep.
-Holding the incubation temperature steady across a long fermentation, and ending the phase on a measured pH or titratable acidity endpoint rather than a fixed timer, produces a more consistent product than running every batch to the clock.
-The endpoint that ends the phase is also the record that proves the batch reached specification.
+For cultured products, the incubation phase is where control discipline earns its keep, because ending it on a measured pH or titratable acidity endpoint rather than a fixed timer produces a more consistent product and is also the record that proves the batch reached specification.

 Hygienic design to 3-A Sanitary Standards